-The National History Museum
+The Natural History Museum

 No matter how often we go to London, we always head to Covent Garden.
-It has a whole different atmosphere to it compared to other parts of London; I love the retro Moomin store!
-This can kill a good half day if you take the time to explore all the stores.
-Have a bite to eat and check out the market stalls, but it can also be as free, or as expensive as you’d like – and can make for some greatInstagram photos!
+It has a whole different atmosphere compared to other parts of London; I love the retro Moomin store!
+This cultural part of London can easily kill a good half-day if you take the time to explore all the stores and watch the various street performers.
+Have a bite to eat and check out the market stalls – it can also be as free, or as expensive as you’d like – and can make for some greatInstagram photos!